ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 💡 Knowing these ports not only helps in interviews but also when analyzing traffic, troubleshooting connectivity, or identifying potential attacks during a network scan.

+LEFT HERE, i should move to osi, remember to check notes i need images files so many things
 ## Contents

 - [Logs](#core-networking)